 Rejection of the Nicene Trinity

-Classical Trinitarian doctrine is seen as a late, non-binding, or incorrect formulation.
+The classical trinitarian doctrine is seen as a non-obligatory, late, or incorrect formulation.

-What it is: This belief rejects the formulation of one God in three consubstantial persons, as expressed in Nicene and post-Nicene language.
+What it is: The belief rejects the formulation of one God in three consubstantial persons, as expressed in Nicene and post-Nicene language.

-How the tradition understands it: Many Unitarians regard the Trinity as the result of doctrinal development after the apostolic period.
-In their reading, terms such as consubstantiality and Trinitarian personhood are not required by the biblical text.
+How the tradition understands it: Many unitarians regard the Trinity as a result of dogmatic development after the apostolic period.
+In their reading, terms such as consubstantiality and trinitarian personhood would not be required by the biblical text.

-Textual or traditional basis: Alongside an appeal to strict biblical language, historical arguments about the conciliar development of doctrine are frequently used.
+Textual basis or tradition: In addition to an appeal to strict biblical language, historical arguments about the conciliar development of the doctrine are used.

-Common objections: Trinitarian traditions argue that the conciliar formulation safeguards the broader meaning of apostolic faith.
+Common objections: Trinitarian traditions argue that the conciliar formulation protects the broader meaning of the apostolic faith.

-Internal variations: Some reject all Trinitarian language, while others admit certain devotional formulas but deny their classical ontological meaning.
+Internal variations: Some reject all trinitarian language; others admit certain devotional formulas but deny their classical ontological meaning.

 Supportive